xytrux/xytrux/README.md

 # 👋 Hi there!

- I am a developer and high school student in the US and do a lot of stuff with Chromebooks.
+ I am a high school sophomore and in a CS2 esports team.
+I hope to become a driver for Ferrari or major in CS.

 <img src="https://skillicons.dev/icons?i=js,html,py,css,c,nim" />